jsom1/jsom1.github.io/_walkthroughs/Love.md

 ![enum4linux]({{https://jsom1.github.io/}}/_images/htb_love_enum4l.png)
 </div>

 Of course it failed early...
-We get a useful information though: the server doesn't alllow null sessions.
+We get a useful information though: the server doesn't allow null sessions.
 Since this latter is often a necessary condition for expoitation, enu4linux aborted the rest of the scan.\\
 SMB doesn't look to be our way in...

 Let's get back at the initial nmap scan to figure out our next move.